Think Before You Drive: World Model-Inspired Multimodal Grounding for Autonomous Vehicles: Experiments

 \subsection{Ablation Study}

 Table \ref{ablation} showcases the ablation study for each core component in ThinkDeeper.
 Our full model (Method E) achieves the highest score (77.27 $IoU_{0.5}$) and serves as the reference.
 Specifically, Method A removes depth-derived prior from the Vision Encoder, causing a 6.3\% $IoU_{0.5}$ drop, underscoring the significance of depth information in refining spatial awareness.
 Method B omits the Future States Rollout, restricting the model to only the current latent state $z_0$.
 This incurs a severe 11.7\% performance drop, validating that static reasoning is insufficient and forward-looking inference is essential for resolving spatial ambiguity.
 Method C removes the entire SA-WM module, revealing a catastrophic 14.57 $IoU_{0.5}$ collapse.
 This confirms that our world model's ability to distill a command-aware current latent state ($z_0$) and project future latent states ($\{z_k\}_{k=1}^N$) is a fundamental intermediate cue for robust grounding decisions.
 Finally, Method D replaces our hypergraph with a standard GCN, which also suffers notable performance degradation.
-This highlights the hypergraph’s superior ability to encode higher-order visual–textual and multi-agent relations compared with pairwise graph updates.
-Finally, replacing our hypergraph with a standard GCN in Method D suffers a notable 6.85 $IoU_{0.5}$ degradation ($\downarrow$8.9\%), highlighting the hypergraph’s superior ability to encode higher-order visual–textual relations over pairwise graph updates.
+This highlights the hypergraph’s superior ability to encode visual–textual and multi-agent relations compared with pairwise graph updates.